epfl-ada/ada-2024-project-sapimatacle/README.md

     4. From which regions of the world do most franchises come from, and what are the dominant collaboration fluxes between countries?
 Does it differ a lot from non-franchised movies?
 Are there parts of the world that mostly create single movies instead of movie series?
 Are there some parts of the world that interact more often when creating sagas of movies?
 Are there recurrent bonds that can be identified?
 And finally, do some features regarding countries of origin have a link with movie revenue and reviews ?

-## **Proposed additional dataset**
+## Proposed additional dataset

 We complement our movie data by merging data from [the movie database (TMDB)](https://www.themoviedb.org/).
 This community-based movie database offers free API for non-commercial use, and we used the database to identify franchise movies in the CMU dataset.
 We also queried additional features for each movie to utilize them in our analysis.
-The table below shows the summary of newly added features: ⇒ 307
+The table below shows the summary of newly added features:

 | **Feature**             | **Description**                                                   |
 |--------------------------|-------------------------------------------------------------------|